HIPAA Posture

 |---|---|---|

-| RevenueCat | Subscription management | None.
+| RevenueCat | Subscription management | No PHI.
 Handles only anonymous app user IDs and purchase receipts. |

-| Mixpanel | Product analytics | None.
+| Mixpanel | Product analytics | No PHI.
 Receives only anonymous usage events.
-No patient data is ever transmitted. |
+The architecture invariant is that no patient data is transmitted to analytics. |

-| AppsFlyer | Install attribution (optional) | None.
+| AppsFlyer | Install attribution (optional) | No PHI.
 Tracks only anonymous install events for ad campaign measurement.
 No BAA in place as no PHI is transmitted. |

 | Epic / Oracle Health | Optional EHR integration (SMART on FHIR) | Nurse-initiated only.
 Narratives flow to the EHR via a secure conduit.
-Our proxy handles token exchange and request forwarding without storing or logging PHI. |
+Our proxy handles token exchange and request forwarding without persistently storing or logging request bodies. |

 Shared Responsibility